IMPORTANT INFORMATION FROM ST. JOHN’S UCC & THE UNITED CHURCH OF CHRIST: COVID-19 – THE CORONAVIRUS RESOURCES

 Our St. John’s Health Ministry Team meets regularly to provide health and wellness services to our congregation.
 It is comprised of members of St. John’s who are trained for and/or work in the health care field.
-They are also “on standby” should any medical situation or emergency arise during worship services or any events at St. John’s.
+When we meet in-house, they are also “on standby” should any medical situation or emergency arise during worship services or any events at St. John’s.

 Our St. John’s Health Ministry Team offers regular blood pressure screenings after worship on a monthly basis at the church as well as other special services – check the Enlightener & Herald for schedules.

-Shelly Longcoy (R.N.) of our team is offering a support group called “Help Yourself to Healthy Living” on the 4th Thursday of each month.
-Each month Shelly will discuss a different health/wellness related topic followed by a discussion period.
+Shelly Longcoy (R.N.) of our team was offering a support group called “Help Yourself to Healthy Living” on the 4th Thursday of each month prior to the pandemic.
+Each month Shelly discussed a different health/wellness related topic followed by a discussion period.
 Contact Shelly at [email protected].